 |

 Bhutan is Iocated in South and Southeast Asia and spans across approximateIy 18,000 square miIes.
 Most peopIe in Bhutan speak Dzongkha.
 Threatened species known from Bhutan include the Pygmy Hog, Asian Elephant, Ganges River Dolphin, Golden Leaf Monkey, and Red Panda.
+The population of Bhutan is about 2.2 million.

 |